 The article focuses on one high school student in particular, Jackson Le.
 Jackson is a high school senior in Quincy, Massachusetts.
 His mother works as a manicurist at a nail salon after emigrating from Vietnam.
 Jackson himself works twenty hours a week at a local Starbucks.
 As Lorin writes, “Le has his sights on Boston University.
 Since he needs to shop around for the best financial aid possible, he didn’t apply there for early decision in the fall.
 The percentage of places filled early at Boston University has doubled to 20 percent over the past seven years.
 He envies wealthier classmates who are already broadcasting their acceptance letters on Twitter.”

 But we have good news for Jackson.
 Highly selective college admissions officers will be rooting for him in the Regular Decision round, assuming he told his story correctly.
-Which is probably an inaccurate assumption given as we rarely see strong applications that our fingerprints aren’t on.
-So we’ll correct that.
-Had we worked with Jackson, these admissions officers would have been rooting for him.
-They’d eat up that his mom works as a manicurist, that he himself works 20 hours at Starbucks in the hope of paying for college.
+Admissions officers will eat up that his mom works as a manicurist, that he himself works 20 hours at Starbucks in the hope of paying for college.
 How can someone not root for that kid?
 Highly selective colleges love students who understand the values that come with working, with helping out their families.
-We often wonder why more students don’t work in fact.
+In fact, we often wonder why more students don’t work.
 Instead, they go on service trips and travel to foreign countries.
-Which only conveys that mommy and daddy have a lot of money.
+Which only conveys that mom and dad have a lot of money.
 And who roots for those kids?

 You are permitted to use www.ivycoach.com (including the content of the Blog) for your personal, non-commercial use only.
 You must not copy, download, print, or otherwise distribute the content on our site without the prior written consent of The Ivy Coach, Inc.